djotaku/adventofcode/2015/Day_10/README.md

 I originally wanted to tackle this with a regex.
 But that turned out not to work the way I wanted.
 Apparently there's a command in Haskell that could have done this problem very easily.
 After a couple false starts, I arrived at a good method.

+I'm pretty sure I was supposed to somehow make use of the algorithm on the Wikipedia page because this takes a good 45 seconds or so to run.

 ## Part 2

 ## What I Learned for Each Language